Daomaster/transcribe-service/README.md

 The application allow user to upload a mp4 file and get the transcript from AWS transcribe service.

 ### API
-Note: The postman collection is in the /utility directory
+Note: The postman collection and environment is in the /utility directory, and in the collection the `POST /api/auth/login` request will automatically embed jwt in the postman environment after get the response.

 ```sh
 POST /api/users